-School Head A is a forty-year-old School Head, who has been in the public service for sixteen years and thirteen years in his current position as Principal II.
+School Head A is a forty (40) -year-old School Head, who has been in the public service for sixteen (16) years and thirteen (13) years in his current position as Principal II.
 She is the School Head of the identified IP Integrated Schools in the Division of Davao del Norte with a total of 450 learners from Kinder to Senior High School.

 Table 1.
-School Head A Emerged Themes as a Resilient Leader in handling Integrated School
+School Head an Emerged Themes as a Resilient Leader in handling Integrated School